A large body of evidence indicates that the dorsolateral prefrontal

 be brought into play.

-areas, unimodal associative areas (those that involve only
+unimodal associative areas (those that involve only one sensory

-other, retrograde pathways emerge from it, returning to
+pathways emerge from it, returning to the primary cortexes,

-the primary cortexes, where they record in the cortical
+where they record in the cortical synapses the associations

 For example, a lesion in the mammillary bodies is responsible